Arthritis Patient Advisory Board

 Sheila worked for a decade as a physiotherapist, where she learned the importance of patient education and self-care to managing health issues in consultation with one’s health care team.
 She joined APAB in 2011 as a representative with osteoarthritis.
 As a member of APAB she is able to combine her personal understanding of osteoarthritis, her organizational skills, her experience in the health-care field, and her passion for engaging the public.

 Trish was born and raised in British Columbia with stints in Alberta and France; she now calls both the Okanagan and the Lower Mainland home.
 With being a competitive athlete in badminton and skiing over the years, sports injuries were inevitable.
-Due to reconstructive knee surgery in the early 80’s, Trish has lived with osteoarthritis for over fifteen years.
-Although she was told that arthritis might occur subsequent to the surgery she was surprised when she started dealing with the arthritis pain, and stiffness in her 30’s not in her 60’s, as she too believed that arthritis was a disease of the elderly.
+Due to reconstructive knee surgery in the early 80’s, Trish has lived with osteoarthritis for over twenty five years.
+Although she was told that arthritis might occur subsequent to the surgery, she was surprised when she started dealing with the arthritis pain and stiffness in her 30’s instead of her 60’s, as she too believed that arthritis was a disease of the elderly.

 Her background is sports injury prevention, volunteer management and sporting events management.
 She has been involved with the Commonwealth Games in Victoria, the World Figure Skating Championships in Vancouver, Vancouver 2010 Winter Olympics and sport teams, especially rugby from mini, youth, club, to old boys & representative rugby with BC & Canada.
 You will find her on a rugby pitch most weekends either as a trainer or a rugby Mum!